The following post is from Laura of I’m an Organizing Junkie: A Great Summer Activity For Your Kids AND Your Home

-My kids finished school last Tuesday and with that comes the long days of summer ahead.
+My kids finished school last Tuesday, and the long days of summer ahead have come.

-I’ve seen many summer activity lists and suggestions floating around the internet over the last month.
-What I haven’t seen on any of those lists however is an activity that is not only fun and exciting but will also teach your children valuable life skills while transforming your cluttered home into a lighter more organized one at the same time.
+Over the last month, I’ve seen many summer activity lists and suggestions floating around the internet.
+What I haven’t seen on any of those lists, however, is a summer activity that is not only fun and exciting but will also teach your children valuable life skills while transforming your cluttered home into a lighter, more organized one at the same time.

-Contrary to popular belief though this process doesn’t have to be painful and can in fact be quite fun for all involved.
+Contrary to popular belief, this process doesn’t have to be painful and can be quite fun for all involved.
 It’s all in the attitude presented to them and not making it seem like work.

 Paint by number by Winnie’s pick.

 Winnie’s pick paint by number is a great way to keep your kids e